SyneRBI/SIRF-SuperBuild/docker/DocForDevelopers.md

 ```
 This will be passed to `cmake --build -j`.

+By default, most build files will be removed while building the docker image to save some space.
+If you are a developer, you can set
+the environment variable `REMOVE_BUILD_FILES` to 0 before building the image to prevent this.

+By default, the CTests are normally run while building the docker image.
+Note that this takes some time.
+You can switch this off by setting the environment variable `RUN_CTEST=0` before building the image.
+Note however that if you have set `REMOVE_BUILD_FILES=1`, you cannot run the CTests on an existing image (unless you rebuild from source of course).

 Of course, if you are using `bash`, you can specify any of these for a specific run, e.g.
 ```
 NUM_PARALLEL_BUILDS=9 ./sirf-compose build sirf
 ```

 ## `ccache`